yduwcui/ai-gateway/site/docs/capabilities/observability/tracing.md

 Envoy AI Gateway's router joins and records distributed traces when supplied with an [OpenTelemetry](https://opentelemetry.io/) collector endpoint.

-Requests to the OpenAI Chat Completions and Embeddings endpoints are recorded as Spans which include typical timing and request details.
+Requests to the OpenAI Chat Completions, Completions (legacy), and Embeddings endpoints are recorded as Spans which include typical timing and request details.
 In addition, there are GenAI attributes representing the LLM or Embeddings call including full request and response details, defined by [OpenInference semantic conventions][openinference].

 OpenInference attributes default to include full request and response data for both chat completions and embeddings.
 This can be toggled with configuration,